clownix/cloonix/xdoc/doc/building.rst

 use.
 This allows the use of customized libs with no impact on the official host machine.

-The place where all compiled cloonix bin and libs are installed is:
-/usr/local/bin/cloonix
 The host machine can have qemu, openvswitch and spice installed, cloonix will use its own version of these softwares.
-This way of working gives a very simple way to uninstall cloonix with a simple "rm -rf /usr/local/bin/cloonix*"

 Sources associated to dpdk/ovs
 ==============================